 13. Check the temperature by sticking a thermometer into the bottom of the fat part of the leg.
 It’s done when it’s reached 160°F.

-Remember, kids CAN cook and the more often you cook with your kids, the more confidence they get in the kitchen.
-Use these five healthy dinners kids can make as a starting point, and before long you’ll be able to turn over cooking duty to them!
+The more often you cook with your kids, the more confidence they get in the kitchen.
+Use these five healthy dinners kids can make as a starting point — before long you’ll be able to turn over cooking duty to them!